Capitalization Rate Formula (Table of Contents)

 Conclusion

-Capitalization rate can be defined as the rate of return sought by an investor while investing in real estate properties.
-Calculation of Capitalization rate is done by dividing Net Operating Income by Current Market Value of the property.
-Net Operating Income is calculated by subtracting operating expenses from the rental income generated from the property.
+The investor defines the capitalization rate as the rate of return sought while investing in real estate properties.
+Calculating the capitalization rate involves dividing the net operating income by the property’s market value.
+The net operating income is calculated by subtracting operating expenses from the rental income generated from the property.
 The operating expenses do not include depreciation.
 Capitalization rate should not be a single factor in estimating whether a property is worth investing in.

 Recommended Articles

-This has been a guide to Capitalization Rate formula.
-Here we discuss How to Calculate Capitalization Rate along with practical examples.
-We also provide a Capitalization Rate Calculator with downloadable excel template.
+This has been a guide to the Capitalization Rate formula.
+Here we discuss How to Calculate the Capitalization Rate along with practical examples.
+We also provide a Capitalization Rate Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –